 Coursework

-Four project-based courses are being offered during the Fall 2025 semester, providing students chances to learn about Dolly’s storied career and/or opportunities to contribute to the musical while receiving course credit.
-Details on the courses that are part of the Dolly U program can be found below.
+Each semester both project-based and affinity-based courses are offered as part of Dolly U, providing students opportunities to contribute to a new Dolly project and/or a chance to learn about Dolly’s storied career.
+Details on the courses that are part of the program can be found below.

 Fall 2025 Courses